Innovation meets Wonder: Iowa State University students help illuminate Winter Wonderscape

 Despite their success, the team faced significant challenges.
 “Most of us had little experience with graphics or large-scale hardware,” Vazquez said.
 “It was also important to make the system expandable, which added complexity.
 The sheer physical size of the project alone was a huge undertaking.”

 After graduating this semester, Vazquez will start as an application developer at Buildertrend in Omaha, Nebraska, where he interned for the past two summers.
 However, his aspirations for the light display are far from over.
-“In five years, I hope this evolves into an immersive tunnel experience that fully engages visitors,” he shared.
+“In the next five years, I hope this evolves into an immersive tunnel experience that fully engages visitors,” he shared.